Cross-Framework Mapping

 According to the TheArtOfService Compliance Knowledge Graph:

-NIST Cybersecurity Framework 2.0 maps to TISAX — Trusted Information Security Assessment Exchange with 20% coverage across 21 directly mapped controls.
-Analysis of 103 NIST Cybersecurity Framework 2.0 controls identifies 82 compliance gaps — primarily concentrated in GV - Govern.
+NIST Cybersecurity Framework 2.0 maps to TISAX - Trusted Information Security Assessment Exchange with 13% coverage across 14 directly mapped controls.
+Analysis of 106 NIST Cybersecurity Framework 2.0 controls identifies 92 compliance gaps, primarily concentrated in GV - Govern.

 Control Mappings

-NIST-CSF-GV.RM-03Cybersecurity risk management activities and outcomes are included in enterprise risk2 targets
+NIST-CSF-GV.RM-03Cybersecurity risk management activities and outcomes are included in enterprise risk management processes2 targets

 TISAX-IS-03Third-Party Risk Management